dpcat237/go-dsu/README.md

 Go DSU (Dependencies Secure Updater) - provides tools to update Go dependencies with more control than default Go tools.

 Now `go-dsu` allows:
-- List vulnerabilities and license of direct dependencies and sub dependencies
+- List vulnerabilities and license dependencies and sub dependencies
 - Preview available dependencies updates with vulnerabilities and changes in license
 - Update dependencies using one of available modes